Chapter 34:

 "Ah, just don't get too busy and forget your assignment."

 School work and actual work were so similar yet so different at the same time.
-Instead of a predetermined deadline one had to estimate how much time work would take, trying to change it if the customer needed it sooner.
+Instead of a predetermined deadline, one had to estimate how much time work would take, trying to change it if the customer needed it sooner.

 You couldn't throw mistakes in the recycle bucket too, real materials had cost.
-The stakes were a little higher when repairing pre existing work that had history and attachment to it.
+The stakes were a little higher when repairing pre-existing work that had history and attachment to it.

 'This's kinda embedded in the wall, we can't take it out and fix it like usual.'
 He noted as he inspected it curiously.

-As for the installation she cut more of the surrounding gypsum, placed the new glass in its location and reapplied the gypsum between the glass pieces.
+As for the installation, she cut more of the surrounding gypsum, placed the new glass in its location and reapplied the gypsum between the glass pieces.

-'It's simple procedure, almost too simple however one mistake removing the old gypsum could damage the intact nearby pieces.'
+'It's a simple procedure, almost too simple however one mistake removing the old gypsum could damage the intact nearby pieces.'

 He looked at the old walls of the building.